 The provision of internet based information and support

-The board is still monitored daily, to guard against inappropriate postings, and to ensure that all postings are answered.
+The board is still monitored daily, to guard against inappropriate postings, and to ensure that all postings are answered within 24 hours.

 The promotion and provision of local support groups

 These are now restricted to ad-hoc informal activity organised by past participants of workshops.

 Eight weekend residential workshops were held this year: four for beginners, and four for those who had already attended a beginners workshop.
 The beginner workshops catered for 46 newcomers, and the Improvers workshops catered for 31 returnees.
 As these are put on depending on demand, it shows a continuing awareness of their existence and usefulness.

 A new helper has worked alongside Andrew Smith for two workshops in Manchester, and will do so again in October in London..
 His professionalism and positive attitude have been a good example on the workshops he has helped on.

 The promotion of the concept of individual privacy in the design of public toilets

 There has been no progress on this front this year.

 The promotion of research into all aspects of the condition, particularly its cause and treatment